sciZer0/7/v/README.md

 Politicians are just actors playing their roles in a play called "Democracy".

-Choosing between 2 political buttons — the "people" button (blue) and the "businesses" button (red) — is a false choice, enforced choice.
+The mainstream choice between 2 political buttons — the "people" button (blue) and the "businesses" button (red) — is a false choice, enforced choice.

 With blockchain technology, we can create outstandingly good conditions for both people and businesses simultaneously.